lucydot/ChooChoo/docs/instructors/setup.md

     If you do not see the `Issues` tab you may need to enable issues in `Settings`-> `General`-> `Features`.

 3. Click on `New Issue`
 4. Click `Get Started` next to `ChooChoo instructor thread`
+5. Click `Submit new issue`
+6. In the comment box type `choochoo generate checklists`

+!!!
+Note

+    Each `choochoo` command takes a couple of minutes to run.
+    If the `choochoo` command is a success you will see a reply in the issue thread.

+## 6. Test setup

+1. Visit your choochoo repository (most likely github.com/username/repo_name)
+2. Click on  the `Issues` tab towards the top of the page
+3. Click on `New Issue`
+4. Click `Get Started` next to `ChooChoo instructor thread`
 5. Click on `Preview` to check the formatting looks correct